Greek shipowner Restis arrested on money laundering charges

 Last week, the conservative-led government said that 441 shipping companies would donate up to 140 million euros annually to the state over three years, to help boost the economy which is in a sixth year of recession.

-(Additional reporting by Jonathan Saul in London; Editing by Deepa Babington and Michael Roddy)
+(Additional reporting by Jonathan Saul in London; Editing by Deepa Babington and Robin Pomeroy)